beatrixiez/beatrixiez/README.md

 <h1 align="center">Hi 👋🏻, I'm Beatriz</h1>
-<h3 align="center">A frontend development student from Brazil</h3>
+<h3 align="center">A young student from Brazil</h3>

 <br>

 - 🤠 Welcome to my profile and make yourself at home!

-- 😉 I'm 20 years old and I'm studying to become a front-end developer.
+- 😉 I'm 20 years old and I'm studying to become an IT infrastructure specialist.

-- 🌱 I’m currently learning **Typescript and React**
+- 🌱 I’m currently learning about **Networks and Information Security**

 - 📫 Contact me by [e-mail](mailto:bsmbarreto@gmail.com) or [Telegram](https://t.me/beatrixiez)